ChankitSaini/ShizukaChatBot/README.md

 # ShizukaChatBot
-Most Powerful Chatbot On Telegram Bot
+Most Powerful Chatbot On Telegram.

 ## About
 Hello, I am Shizuka [しずか], An Intelligent ChatBot.
 If You Are Feeling Lonely, You can Always Come to me and Chat With Me!